-We all know automatic contribution arrangements play a significant role in raising participation and savings rates in ERISA defined contribution plans, including 403(b) plans.
-Note: Public school 403(b)s, and voluntary-only plans exempt from ERISA, may only use automatic enrollment if it is permitted under state law.
+We all know automatic contribution arrangements play a significant role in raising participation and savings rates in ERISA defined contribution plans.
+Unfortunately, governmental 457(b) plans may only use automatic enrollment if permitted to do so under state law.

-The charts below are intended to provide an overview of some of the distinctions across the three types of automatic contribution arrangements and how automatic contribution arrangements affect safe-harbor plans.
+For those plan sponsors in states that permit non-ERISA plans to use automatic enrollment, the charts below are intended to provide an overview of some of the distinctions between basic automatic contribution arrangements (ACAs) and eligible automatic contribution arrangements (EACAs).

-DESIGN TOPIC AUTOMATIC CONTRIBUTION ARRANGEMENT (ACA) ELIGIBLE AUTOMATIC CONTRIBUTION ARRANGEMENT (EACA) QUALIFIED AUTOMATIC CONTRIBUTION ARRANGEMENT (QACA) What laws and/or rulings apply to the respective automatic enrollment arrangements?
+DESIGN TOPIC AUTOMATIC CONTRIBUTION ARRANGEMENT (ACA) ELIGIBLE AUTOMATIC CONTRIBUTION ARRANGEMENT (EACA) What laws and/or rulings apply to the respective automatic enrollment arrangements?
 Revenue Rulings 2000-8 and 2009-30 provide limited guidance on ACAs.
-[Note: The final regulations for EACA and QACA do not apply to plans that are not an EACA or a QACA (but may be followed).]
-Internal Revenue Code Section 414(w) Internal Revenue Code Section 401(k)(13) When can the arrangement begin?
+[Note: The final regulations for EACA do not apply to plans that are not an EACA (but may be followed).]
+Internal Revenue Code Section 414(w) When can the arrangement begin?
 Anytime during the plan year.
-If the plan is a traditional safe harbor plan (not a QACA), a revised safe harbor notice may be needed.
 Generally must start at the beginning of the plan year.
-Generally must start at the beginning of the plan year.
 Which employees must be covered and therefore automatically enrolled?
 A plan may elect to cover new hires only, apply automatic enrollment to all employees eligible to make a deferral election under the plan or generally cover any sub-grouping the employer desires.
 A plan may cover new hires only or apply automatic enrollment to all employees eligible to make a deferral election under the plan.
-[Note: A plan must cover all eligible employees to take advantage of the six-month ADP/ACP correction rule.]
-A plan must cover those employees without a previous affirmative deferral election.
-A plan may provide for affirmative deferral elections to expire on a specific date.
 What are the initial notice timing requirements?
 [Note: Generally, employees must have a "reasonable" period between the receipt of the notice and the first deferral in order to opt out or elect another rate.]
 Not specified, but generally 30 days' prior notice is acceptable Notice must be supplied within a "reasonable" period prior to eligibility; at least 30 but no more than 90 days, and generally no later than the date the employee becomes eligible.
-With immediate eligibility, notice must be provided prior to the pay date for the payroll period that includes the date the employee becomes eligible.
-[Note: This may be very challenging for immediate or short eligibility periods.]
-Notice must be supplied within a "reasonable" period prior to eligibility; at least 30 but no more than 90 days and generally no later than the date the employee becomes eligible.
 With immediate eligibility, notice must be provided prior to the pay date for the payroll period that includes the date the employee becomes eligible.
 [Note: This may be very challenging for immediate or short eligibility periods.]